 Patrick Kramer, Humanities Teacher

 Patrick Kramer brings with him 6 years of teaching experience.
 He has experience teaching in a variety of different environments including Seoul, South Korea as well as St. Louis Language Immersion School.
-For the past 4 years he has taught English and Journalism at Affton High School.
-Along with teaching he coached girls volleyball as well as debate.
+For the past 4 years he taught English and Journalism at Affton High School.
+Along with teaching, he coached girls volleyball as well as was the Debate Team sponsor.
 Patrick holds a bachelors in English from Truman State University as well as a Masters in Education from University of Missouri St. Louis.

 Melissa Luecke, Science Teacher